 We make every effort to promote safety, checking helmets and gear and avoiding putting kids in situations, rides, or races that might be overly risky.
 Equally importantly, we help riders develop good judgment to protect themselves.
 Nonetheless, crashes happen and the team has its share of cuts, scrapes, and broken bones.

 Cycling is expensive.
 Younger riders often outgrow their bikes in a single season, so we maintain a fleet of loaners available for a modest fee.
 Recipients are responsible for proper ongoing maintenance to ensure the bike is good condition for its next rider.
 Once kids reach 14 or 15, they are often training and competing at an “adult” level, requiring better bikes, power meters, and computers.
 Beyond road and cyclocross bikes, there are clothing, cycling shoes, safety gear, spare parts, maintenance, gym membership, annual dues and race fees.
 Thankfully, our longstanding sponsor Silver Cycles provides the team with significant discounts on bikes, parts, and gear.
 On a limited basis, we can provide financial assistance for those with need.

 Cycling is time-consuming.
+The club is competitive, not recreational, so practices are compulsory.
 Practices and rides are typically held four times a week year-round, both after school and on weekends.
 Riders need to participate fully to gain proper skills, be competitive, and avoid injury.
 Weekend races are held throughout the region (including MD, VA, PA, WV, and beyond).
 Kids need to arrive early to register, pre-ride the course, and warm up.

 If so, please contact Harry Greenspun (firstname.lastname@example.org) for more information and an opportunity to visit a practice and speak with other riders and parents.